menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 **To create a failover relationship in Micetro**:

-1. On the **Admin** page, select :guilabel:`Service Management` in the upper-left corner.
+1. On the **Admin** page, select :guilabel:`Service Management` in the upper left corner.

-2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.
+2. In the leftmost sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.

-3. Select the server that you want as the primary server in the relationship, and then select :guilabel:`Failover management` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
+3. Select the server that you want as the primary server in the relationship, and then select :guilabel:`Manage failover` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

 4. Select :guilabel:`Add Relationship` in the lower left corner, and complete the **Add Relationship** wizard: